This blog was originally published on April 2, 2018.

 - A unified Level 4 cache enables point-to-point access to remote drawers.

 - Important changes to the PR/SM LPAR algorithms were made to reduce cache waiting cycles.

 - Several increases to cache sizes at various levels of the hierarchy were implemented.

 - The Level 1 Translation Lookaside Buffer (TLB) was merged into Level 1 cache.

 Unified Level 4 Cache

-But on the z13, depending on the node in which the data resides, remote accesses could now require multiple hops, thus requiring hundreds of machine cycles.
-This is one key factor explaining why LPAR topology plays such a major role in RNI on the z13, and why some high RNI workloads had performance challenges migrating to z13 processors.
-The z14 design unifying L4 cache in the System Controller restores point-to-point connectivity between all the L4 caches.
+But on the z13, depending on the node in which the data resides, remote accesses could now require multiple hops, often requiring hundreds of machine cycles.
+This is one key factor explaining why LPAR topology plays such a major role in Finite CPI on the z13, and why some high RNI workloads had performance challenges migrating to z13 processors.
+The z14 and z15 design unifying L4 cache restores point-to-point connectivity between all the L4 caches.
 Thinking of the travel time saved by taking nonstop flights (z14 and z15) as opposed to connecting flights (z13) will make the value of this improvement readily apparent.